12 Types of Ballroom Dances and Their Definition

 Then, move your left foot forward in only a small step while you transfer your weight on this foot.

-Forward your right foot through the side of your left foot, ensuring that there is a small space between your feet.
+Forward your right foot through the side of your left foot, ensuring a small space between your feet.

 Finally, shift your weight on your right foot and join your feet together by moving your left foot beside your right foot.